philogb/blog/_posts/2014-07-10-behind-the-scenes-visualizing-the-global-conversation-around-the-wc.markdown

 This was done by analyzing hashflag mentions in Tweets.

-#Top visualization
+We went through a few iterations for the top visualization:

 ##First iteration

-We went through a few iterations for the top visualization.
-The first take we had on it merged both the menu and the graph in one single graphic:
+ The first take
+we had on it merged both the menu and the graph in one single graphic:

 ![first iteration](/blog/assets/wcmentions/first.png)